This is an old border info page. Do not assume it is still accurate. If you have any concerns, contact us.

 You require a passport, a credit card, drivers license & all your vehicle registration.
 If the vehicle is leased, you require the lease agreement plus a legally notarized permission to take the vehicle into Mexico, even if you own the company.
 It is best to have this in Spanish.
 Make 2 copies of everything before leaving home, it will speed things up.
 There is usually a copy machine at the border.
 You will need copies of your tourist card, but it will speed things up if that is all you need.
 At the border you will have to purchase tourist cards & a vehicle permit.
 Allow about $100 for everything, other than your vehicle deposit which I describe later on.
 Try to have $100 US worth of Mexican Peso's, for incidentals, until you can find an ATM.

 Note: Under new rules as of Spring 2011, you will have to pay a deposit of $200-$400 depending on vehicle year (<2000 $200, 2001-2006 $300, 2007 & newer $400).
 This is to ensure the vehicle is returned to the US.
 The money will be returned or credited back to your credit card when you leave the country.
 You have to use either Visa, MC or US Cash.
 I have seen reports of problems getting the credit card credited on exit, I recommend using cash.
 You will be refunded cash on the spot upon exit.
 The rates & years for vehicles were valid as of January 2012.
-They have not so far altered the vehicle years, even though it is almost 10 years later
+I presume the years will advance by one in each following year, so that a 2007 vehicle who pays $400 this year, will pay $300 in 2013.

 It can take up to 4 hours to clear the border, but an hour is more usual.
 Please note that at some crossings you have to do all this, maybe 20 km south of the border, rather than at the border itself.
 Vehicle permits are not required for Baja or for the northern part of Sonora State.
 You still need a tourist card.
 Even so, make sure you have all the legal documents for your vehicle.